 10. Who is this mattress not a great match for?

-Shoppers who want a plush, deep-cradle feel or who need maximum pressure relief for side sleeping will likely be happier with a softer hybrid or foam-forward design.
+Shoppers who want a plush, deep-cradle feel—or who need maximum pressure relief for side sleeping—will probably be happier with a softer hybrid or foam-forward bed.